skvrnami/rimr/README.md

 [*] exact equality
 [*] equality with tolerance (x - t <= x <= x + t)
 [ ] equality with tolerance with specified direction (e.g. x >= x & x <= x + t or x <= x & x <= x - t)
-[*] higher/lower than
+[ ] equality with tolerance based on string distance [*] higher/lower than
 [*] higher than or equal to/lower than or equal to
 [*] contains string